All Episodes

 But that's not the point.

-I could care less about Congress's price.
+I could care less about Congress's Constitution and the Andy McCarthy writes here.

-And the Andy McCarthy writes here the capacity of the American people to determine their own national interests are being torn apart.
+The capacity of the American people to determine their own national interests are being torn apart.

-Well, all over the country, but he led chance and death to America.
+He went all over the country, well, all over the country, but he led chance of death to America.

 We haven't changed a whit.

-We still hate the Israelis, and we want to wipe them off the map.
+We still hate the Israelis and we want to wipe them off the map.

 This deal doesn't change policy with the United States at all.